Cashew: Shell oil

 Cashew nutshell liquid (CNSL) or cashew shell oil (CAS registry number 8007-24-7) is a natural resin with a yellowish sheen found in the honeycomb structure of the cashew nutshell, and is a byproduct of processing cashew nuts.
-It should not be confused with the edible cashew nut oil, as it is a strong irritant.
-It is therefore a danger in small-scale processing of the shells, but is a raw material having multiple possible uses.
+Since it is a strong irritant, it should not be confused with edible cashew nut oil.
+It is dangerous to handle in small-scale processing of the shells, but is itself a raw material with multiple uses.
 It is used in tropical folk medicine and for anti-termite treatment of timber.
 Its composition varies depending on how it is processed.